luxannaxul/csg-rs/README.md

 how to enter productions:

-specify the origin on left, seperate left from right with '->' list all possible conversions seperated by '|' (pipe) on the right. to enter epsilon (the empty word) just let one field on the right empty. press enter twice to continue.
+specify the origin on the left side, separate the left from the right side with '->' list all possible conversions separated by '|' (pipe) on the right. to enter epsilon (the empty word), just let one field on the right be empty. press enter twice to continue.

-note: every left side has to be unique, every repetition on the right as well as every <space> gets ignored.
+note: every left side has to be unique, every repetition on the right as well as every space gets ignored.

 example:
 ![](https://github.com/luxannaxul/csg-rs/blob/main/example.png)